xuanzhang19/EnglishCV/index.md

 [Back to Top ↑](#table-of-contents)

 ### Academic Research Experience
-1. **Mechanistic Prediction of Heat Transfer Enhancement on Nanostructured Surfaces** (No. MOE2018-T2-2-113, 2019.05–2022.04), Tier 2 Academic Research Fund, Ministry of Education, Singapore.
+1. **Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet** (No. 20190005, 2019.09–2021.09), International Postdoctoral Exchange Fellowship Program, Ministry of Human Resources and Social Security of P.R.China & The Office of China Postdoctoral Council.
+(PI)
-2. **Conversion of In-process Optical and Thermal Data into 3D File Representing Printing Process in Powder Bed Fusion Process** (No. 2019069, 2020.01–2021.08), NAMIC (Singapore) & ASTM.
+2. **Mechanistic Prediction of Heat Transfer Enhancement on Nanostructured Surfaces** (No. MOE2018-T2-2-113, 2019.05–2022.04), Tier 2 Academic Research Fund, Ministry of Education, Singapore.
+(Collaborator)
-3. **Mechanisms of Ice Morphology of a Frozen Nanofluid Droplet on Subcooled Surfaces** (No. MOE2016-T2-1-114, 2017.01–2019.12), Tier 2 Academic Research Fund, Ministry of Education, Singapore.
+3. **Conversion of In-process Optical and Thermal Data into 3D File Representing Printing Process in Powder Bed Fusion Process** (No. 2019069, 2020.01–2021.08), NAMIC (Singapore) & ASTM.
+(Collaborator)
-4. **Coupling Mechanisms of Shear Flow and Surface Microstructure on the Freezing of Supercooled Water Droplet and Melting of Frozen Droplet** (No. 20190005, 2019.09–2021.09), International Postdoctoral Exchange Fellowship Program, Ministry of Human Resources and Social Security of P.R.China & The Office of China Postdoctoral Council.
+4. **Mechanisms of Ice Morphology of a Frozen Nanofluid Droplet on Subcooled Surfaces** (No. MOE2016-T2-1-114, 2017.01–2019.12), Tier 2 Academic Research Fund, Ministry of Education, Singapore.
+(Collaborator)
 5. **Research on Key Basic Problems of Aircraft Icing Safety and Its Protection** (No. 2015CB755800, 2015.01–2019.08), National Key Basic Research Program of China, Ministry of Science and Technology of P.R.China.
+(Collaborator)
 6. **Relationship Between the Surface Micro-nano Structure and Behavior of Cross-scale Droplets and Its Regulation** (No. 51476084, 2015.01–2018.12), National Natural Science Foundation Program of China.
 7. **Study on the Bubble Motion in the Edge-Channel of Rotor Compressor Motor** (2016.06–2016.08), Enterprise Practice Project, Guangdong Meizhi Compressor Co., Ltd (Midea Group).
+(Collaborator)
 8. **Simulation Study on Frosting on the Fin Surfaces** (2014.09–2015.01), School Enterprise Cooperation Project, Daikin Industries, Ltd.
 [Back to Top ↑](#table-of-contents)

 ### Professional Activities and Services